Kerry pressing ahead with agm next month despite Covid-19 crisis

 Kerry’s annual report showed the pay package of chief executive, Edmond Scanlon, increased last year to just under €4 million, a rise of 55 per cent

-The global food ingredients giant, Kerry Group, is pressing ahead with its annual general meeting of shareholders next month, despite the Covid-19 crisis.
+Irish food ingredients giant Kerry Group is pressing ahead with its annual general meeting of shareholders next month, despite the Covid-19 crisis.

 Although the letter was only sent out on Monday, it is dated March 19th, before the State went into full lockdown with public gatherings effectively banned.

-As one of the biggest Irish listed companies, Kerry’s agm would normally be attended by a couple of hundred people, while the Brandon’s main hall has a capacity of 1,000 people.
+As one of the biggest Irish listed companies, Kerry’s agm would normally be attended by a couple of hundred people, while the Brandon’s main hall has a capacity for 1,000 people.
+The hotel is currently closed.

 Under company law, each must hold an agm once a year and there cannot be more than 15 months between the holding of such meetings.